Nothoscordum gracile

 Common names: false garlic

-Nothoscordum gracile (false garlic) is a perennial herb/ (family Liliaceae) with white flowers and long narrow grasslike leaves which is found in the central western ranges and south coast ranges of California.
+Nothoscordum gracile (false garlic, false onionweed) is a perennial herb/ (family Liliaceae) with white flowers and long narrow grasslike leaves which is found in the central western ranges and south coast ranges of California.
 It is native to South America.
-It grows in grasslands.
-It spreads via seed and underground bulblets.
+False garlic grows in grasslands and spreads via seed and underground bulblets.
 Seeds are dispersed via wind, water and dumped garden waste.
+It is highly invasive and difficult to control.
+If using manual control, dig plants out rather than pulling them as pulling facilitates bulbs to split and multiply.

 There are no newsletter articles associated with this species yet.